ShipperGuide Blog

 What Are LTL Freight Classes?

 LTL pricing is closely tied to the National Motor Freight Classification system (NMFC).
-Freight class is determined by density (weight per cubic foot), handling difficulty, stowability, and liability risk.
-For example, a dense load of canned goods may fall into Class 55, while fragile home décor might classify as Class 175.
-In order to avoid reclassification charges and improve quote accuracy, organizations need to understand LTL freight classes.
+Freight class is determined by four factors: density (weight per cubic foot), handling difficulty, stowability, and liability risk.
+Following NMFC changes implemented in July 2025, density became the primary classification factor for most LTL commodities.

 How NMFC Classifications Affect Your Rates